Resources

 Alternatives to 988

 Warm lines are typically staffed by trained peers who have experienced mental health challenges of their own.
 They focus more on peer-to-peer support to prevent crises.
-Free and confidential.
+Free, confidential, and non-carceral.

 Articles